anand40090/GitLab-Maven/README.md

 To clone the gitlab repository >> git clone https://gitlab.com/anand40090/springboot.git It will craete the springboot folder in your system, save your project data into it and keep it ready to be uploaded on gitlab reposiroty.

-To add your project data to commit on gitlab reposiorty >> go to project springboot project folder >> run git add *
+To add your project data to commit on gitlab reposiorty >> go to project springboot project folder >> git add *

 To commit the project data on gitlab repository >> git commit -m '1st commit'